munirmahmud/front-end-development-path/README.md

     --- Todo App With ReactJS

 ## Day 15
-    --- Build a movie App
+    --- Build a movie search App
     How To Get Your Movie DB API Key
     Add Base Styles to Our App
     Create Movie Card Component